dolthub/docs/content/reference/cli.md

 **Description**

-Applying the state can fail with conflicts; in this case, it is not removed from the stash list.
+Apply a single stash at given index and drop that stash entry from the stash list (e.g. 'dolt stash pop stash@{1}' will apply and drop the stash entry at index 1 in the stash list).

+Applying the stash entry can fail with conflicts; in this case, the stash entry is not removed from the stash list.
 You need to resolve the conflicts by hand and call dolt stash drop manually afterwards.

 **Arguments and options**